nerding-it/resume/README.md

 ### Haxe

-Dodge eels and lobsters as they attempt to ruin your day.
-*Whale* is a 2D sidescrolling game for android with accelerometer controls.
-Includes rich art, random level gneration and score keeping.
+*Whale* is a 2D arcade style game built using HaxeFlixel.
+It features score tracking, level generation and responsive accelerometer controls.
+Game is fully completed and can be downloaded from the Google Play Store.

 ## Kangaroo Country